pratikshavanjare/Networking-1/journal/week1.md

 ### Importance of Networking in IT

-Networkin is most important in the field of IT (Information Technology) because it helps devices & people connect, share, and communicate easily. like -
+Networking is most important in the field of IT (Information Technology) because it helps devices & people connect, share, and communicate easily. like -

    - **Resource Sharing** - Users can share files, printers, and internet without needing separate devices for everyone.

    - **Data Security** - It helps in protecting & monitoring data safely using firewalls and servers.

    - **Cloud Computing** - Networking gives access to the internet & cloud services like Google Drive, AWS or Azure.

 #### Reference [Day 1](https://claude.ai/public/artifacts/e92959cb-3269-4546-b97d-e5dcd0aee458)